As we close out 2019, let’s reflect on 50 facts you may not have known about Canada’s oil and natural gas industry:

 8. Canada has 14 full refineries and 2 asphalt refineries, with a total refining capacity of 295,000 cubic metres per day.

-9. Despite having the third-largest oil reserves in the world, Canada imported $19.4 billion worth of oil from foreign countries—including Saudi Arabia, Nigeria, Alberta and Azerbaijan—in 2018.
+9. Despite having the third-largest oil reserves in the world, Canada imported $19.4 billion worth of oil from foreign countries—including Saudi Arabia, Nigeria and Azerbaijan—in 2018.
 Most went to Ontario, Quebec and the Atlantic provinces.

 Markets and demand